 23 November 2016 – 12 February 2017

-White Cube is pleased to present an exhibition by Anselm Kiefer featuring new, large-scale installation, sculpture and painting.
-Titled ‘Walhalla’, the exhibition refers to the mythical place in Norse mythology, a paradise for those slain in battle, as well as to the Walhalla neo-classical monument, built by Ludwig I King of Bavaria in 1842 to honour heroic figures in German history.
+White Cube presented an exhibition by Anselm Kiefer featuring large-scale installation, sculpture and painting.
+Titled ‘Walhalla’, the exhibition referred to the mythical place in Norse mythology, a paradise for those slain in battle, as well as to the Walhalla neo-classical monument, built by Ludwig I King of Bavaria in 1842 to honour heroic figures in German history.

-The exhibition focuses on the major new installation Walhalla in the central corridor space, from which the other works thematically depart.
+The exhibition focused on the major installation Walhalla in the central corridor space, from which the other works thematically departed.
 Featuring a long, narrow room lined with oxidised lead, rows of fold-up steel beds are set close together and draped with dark grey crumpled lead sheets and covers.
-At the far end of the room, a black and white photograph mounted on lead depicts a lone figure walking away into a bleak, wintery landscape.
-The whole installation is dark, sombre and sparsely lit by a series of bare light bulbs, suggesting an institutional dormitory, military sleeping quarters or battlefield hospital.
+At the far end of the room, a black and white photograph mounted on lead depicted a lone figure walking away into a bleak, wintery landscape.
+The whole installation was dark, sombre and sparsely lit by a series of bare light bulbs, suggesting an institutional dormitory, military sleeping quarters or battlefield hospital.
 This sense of morbid claustrophobia is countered nonetheless by the offer of rest, of a break in the journey; a place perhaps of transformation.

 Several new vitrines, in different scales, continue these themes, through assemblages of soiled bleached clothes, stones, stacks of institutional metal beds, bicycles or small trees set upon squared off, cut-out sections of earth.
 Sealed off and displayed, these objects appear like fossils or unearthed artefacts entombed in glass and lead cases.